fgmacedo/python-statemachine/docs/guards.md

 Also known as **Conditional transition**.

-A guard is a condition that may be checked when a statechart wants to handle an {ref}`event`.
+A guard is a condition that may be checked when a statemachine wants to handle an {ref}`event`.
 A guard is declared on the {ref}`transition`, and when that transition would trigger, then the guard (if any) is checked.
 If the guard is `True` then the transition does happen.
 If the guard is `False`, the transition